You can't exercise

-As tempting as it can be to declare a state of hibernation, it’s actually a good idea to stay active during pregnancy (for you, your birth and your baby).
-It’s safe and healthy and so long as your pregnancy is normal you can do what you did before you were pregnant (with a few unusual exceptions).
-Gym bunnies and runners - keep up the good work (but listen to your body too).
-If you’re not that into sports, start with gentle exercise, such as walking, and build it up.
+This is a complete myth.
+It’s better for you and your baby if you stay active during pregnancy.
+It’s safe and healthy.
+So long as your pregnancy has no complications you can do the same exercise that you did before you were pregnant (with a few unusual exceptions).
+If you were not very active before you became pregnant, start with gentle exercise, such as walking, and build it up.
 Find out more about exercise in pregnancy.

 Thankfully you’re not condemned to nine months of bad hair days.
 Research (though limited) shows it’s safe to colour your hair in pregnancy.
 You’d need to use seriously high doses of the chemicals - far more than needed to colour your hair - to cause harm.